sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
-                    text: 'Insert the 8- or 6-pin PCIe power cables into your GPU' -
+                    text: 'Plug the 8- or 6-pin PCIe power cables into the GPU.'
+          -
             type: listItem
             content: